-You’ve got your need for money, your project, your development of a report and your funding options.
-How long will this take to actually get funding so that a project can be built?
+You’ve got your need for money, your project, your development of a report, and your funding options.
+How long will this take to get funding so that a project can be built?

 You talked about income eligibility.
 I know that a question I hear a lot of times is does that apply to a community as a whole, or can that apply to certain regions within a community?

 So you’ve talked about a lot of rules in order to apply for funding.
-Is any of this making a project more expensive on a whole?
+Is any of this making a project more expensive as a whole?

 We’ve gotten that question a lot and we actually did, I’m going to call it an experiment on a project where we led it with State Revolving Fund money and without, and the net project cost was essentially the same.
 So it doesn’t really impact the cost of a project.

 Wow.
-So it sounds like there’s a lot of projects that qualify for grant and loan funding pretty much you’ve covered the gamut from water distribution, sanitary, sewer collection, anything within the public system, all the way up to treatment of both types.
+So it sounds like there are a lot of projects that qualify for grant and loan funding pretty much you’ve covered the gamut from water distribution, sanitary, sewer collection, anything within the public system, all the way up to the treatment of both types.
 That’s a lot of projects and their availability probably varies based on the need.
-Like you said, there are some compliance needs and the probably the greater need, and then the greater, the need, as far as financial obligations to help really improve those grant and loan options.
+As you said, there are some compliance needs and probably the greater need, and then the greater, the need, as far as financial obligations to help really improve those grant and loan options.

 Are there any other grants or loans out there besides SRF or CDBG that might be worthy of discussion?

 So there are USDA loans and grants out there.
-Those are typically utilized by lower income communities.
-The reason being is an SRF loan is 20 year terms and USDA can be 30 up to 40 year terms.
+Those are typically utilized by lower-income communities.
+The reason being is an SRF loan is 20-year terms and USDA can be 30 up to 40-year terms.
 So it gives you a longer payback time.
-They also do have grants available through USDA, again for the low income, low to moderate income requirements or for those communities that meet those requirements.
+They also do have grants available through USDA, again for the low income, low to moderate-income requirements or for those communities that meet those requirements.
 There can be some nuances to the USDA that, maybe make it more favorable, or less favorable.
-One of them that can be more favorable is the longer payback time, the 30 and 40 years, but that can also be a downside because a lot of the equipment, if you’re doing a treatment facility, a wastewater or water treatment facility, your equipment, your pumps, and your blowers, and that sort of thing really have a design life of about 20 years.
+One of them that can be more favorable is the longer payback time, the 30 and 40 years, but that can also be a downside because a lot of the equipment if you’re doing a treatment facility, a wastewater or water treatment facility, your equipment, your pumps, and your blowers, and that sort of thing really have a design life of about 20 years.
 So the downside of that would be if your old loan is not paid off yet, you may have to take a second one.
-It works well though in communities where water distribution, or where you’re putting your water rains replacement, replacing a water mains, water towers, sanitary sewer pipes, the sort of thing that’s going to definitely be in the ground for 30, 40 plus years.
+It works well though in communities where water distribution, or where you’re putting your water rains replacement, replacing a water main, water towers, sanitary sewer pipes, the sort of thing that’s going to be in the ground for 30, 40 plus years.
 There’s a lower risk of that.
 The grants again are based on income and they can be a range, there’s not a set percentage match.
-You could get a minimal amount of match, 10%, 20%, something like that up to nearly a 100% funded by grant by the USDA.
+You could get a minimal amount of match, 10%, 20%, something like that up to nearly 100% funded by a grant by the USDA.
 Their loan rates are typically about the same as SRF.
 They do have some additional requirements with regards to ADA compliance, not related to the project that you’re doing that sometimes swing the needle one way or the other on whether or not the city wants to pursue that or not.
-For example, is city all handicap accessible?
+For example, is a city all handicapped accessible?
 If it’s, yes, no big deal.
-If no, then a city kind of needs to figure out how they’re going to address that in order to meet the requirements of USDA.
+If not, then a city kind of needs to figure out how they’re going to address that in order to meet the requirements of USDA.